NHS-Dev/geomet-nsrps-streamflow-tutorials/README.md

 authentication.
 At present these products are available as Web Map Service (WMS) and Web Coverage Service (WCS) layers.

-The files in this root folder of the repository are primarily Jupyter Notebooks demonstrating the process to access and display WMS and WCS prediction layers.
-Subfolders contain a series of tutorials demonstrating how to load and display authentication-protected WMS layers with ArcGIS Pro, ArcMap and QGIS using the example of the Deterministic Hydrological Prediction System (DHPS).
+The files in the Python folder of the repository are primarily Jupyter Notebooks demonstrating the process to access and display WMS and WCS prediction layers.
+The other subfolders contain a series of tutorials demonstrating how to load and display authentication-protected WMS layers with ArcGIS Pro, ArcMap and QGIS using the example of the Deterministic Hydrological Prediction System (DHPS).